REBELinBLUE/kube-guide/manuscript/3-tutorial.md

 You will notice there are "NAME" and "SHORTNAMES" fields, either of these can be used when referring to a resource, also where the "KIND" singular you can refer to the resource with the name in the singular form (actually the only resource type which is currently plural is `endpoints`).

-For example `kubectl get pods` can also be written as `kubectl get pod` or `kubectl get po`; the same applies when refering to a specific instance of a resource, for example `kubectl get configmap/my-config` can be written as `kubectl get cm/my-config`.
+For example `kubectl get pods` can also be written as `kubectl get pod` or `kubectl get po`; the same applies when referring to a specific instance of a resource, for example `kubectl get configmap/my-config` can be written as `kubectl get cm/my-config`.

 You don't need to worry about the "APIGROUP", just know that these are how Kubernetes allows the API to be extended.
 We will talk about them in the [Extended Tutorial](./4-extended-tutorial.md).